Pocoya/Notebook/README.md

-# Algorithms
+# Algorithms for CP

-Algorithms for CP, implemented by me, feel free to use.
+Implemented by me, feel free to use.

 How to compile: